 Other things you want to factor in here is to know every homeowner has multiple appliances, right?

 They have a dishwasher, stove, refrigerator etc. Each appliance represents a potential profit center for you.
-And each of your existing customers all have friends and family that they can refer your appliance repair company to.
-So when we break this down, if an appliance repair company is doing the necessary follow-ups to stay in front of their customer base over the upcoming months and years, then on the low end and on average, each customer is actually worth about $1,000 dollars and that is what that lifetime customer value should be for the average appliance repair company.
+And each of your existing customers all have friends and family that they can refer your heating and cooling company or appliance repair company to.
+So when we break this down, if an air conditioner repair company or appliance repair company is doing the necessary follow-ups to stay in front of their customer base over the upcoming months and years, then on the low end and on average, each customer is actually worth about $1,000 dollars and that is what that lifetime customer value should be for the average air conditioning repair company or appliance repair company.

 How many technicians will you need to hit that goal?